natcap/invest.users-guide/source/croppollination.rst

 This model is an index-based model and only estimates relative patterns of pollinator abundance and pollination contribution to crop yields.
 This is because absolute estimates of nest density, resource availability, and pollinator abundance are rarely available, and yield functions (including pollinator abundance) for many crops are poorly defined.
 Relying on relative indices limits our ability to estimate absolute economic values to better inform land-use planning decision-making, often based on cost-benefit analyses.

-The use central place foraging in the model’s pollinator abundance index has yet to be tested empirically, so we caution against using the model to make economic projections without empirical verification.
+The use of central place foraging in the model's pollinator abundance index has yet to be tested empirically, so we caution against using the model to make economic projections without empirical verification.
 The same applies to the integration of managed bees in the yield function.

 As an index-based model, it is well-suited for making qualitative comparisons among scenarios representing marginal changes in land use/land cover, farm management practices or crop types.
 On-farm pollinator abundance :math:`PAF(x,j)` will be affected by the number of pollinator guilds being modeled and so cannot be used to compare different pollinator communities even on the same landscape.
-Similarly, because relative species abundance indexes :math:`sa(s)` are specified as an input, the model will not yield accurate results for scenarios in which a rare species becomes common or vice versa due to large changes in nesting habitat or floral resource availability.
+Similarly, because relative species abundance indices :math:`sa(s)` are specified as an input, the model will not yield accurate results for scenarios in which a rare species becomes common or vice versa due to large changes in nesting habitat or floral resource availability.

 The model does not include the dynamics of bee populations over time, and therefore cannot evaluate whether these populations are sustainable given the current landscape.
 Instead, the model simply provides a static snapshot of the number of pollinators on each cell in the landscape, given simple estimates of nesting sites and food resources.
 Some of the factors that influence bee populations, like habitat disturbances and typical population fluctuations, are not captured.
 In addition, the model calculates pollinator supply based on the average of available floral resources weighted by pollinator activity across seasons during which the pollinator is active.
 It does not account for the order of seasons or the dependence of pollinator abundance in one season on the resources available in the season directly prior.
 The model does not account for variation in the effectiveness of different pollinator species or guilds at pollinating different crop types.
 All species are assumed to contribute equally based on their relative abundance and the half-saturation constant specified for each farm/crop.